A Level Set Theory for Neural Implicit Evolution under Explicit Flows: Discussion

-We thank Kunal Gupta, Yash Belhe and Kai-En Lin for comments and discussions.
-This work was supported in part by NSF CAREER 1751365, NSF IIS 2110409, ONR grant N000142012529, NSF Chase-CI grant 1730158, Adobe, the Ronald L. Graham Chair and UC San Diego Center for Visual Computing.
+\paragraph{\textbf{Acknowledgements}} This work was supported in part by NSF CAREER 1751365, NSF IIS 2110409, ONR grant N000142012529, NSF Chase-CI grant 1730158, Adobe, Google, an Amazon Research Award, the Ronald L. Graham Chair and UC San Diego Center for Visual Computing.
 We thank Ceh Jan and 3dmixers users \texttt{roman\_hegglin} and \texttt{PhormaSolutions} for the 3D models.
+We thank the anonymous reviewers for helpful comments and discussions.